peak-gao/code-notes/README.md

 This is a collection of code notes or things learned over time for various languages, TDD, etc. and stuff I like to revisit from time-to-time cause I forget things :).

 ## *mini notes*
 It's hard to digest everthing in the extensive .md files on each particular topic.
-So I'm creating little cheat sheets that allow you to gradually dive into each topic.
+So I'm taking an iterative approach to digesting all this information and thus creating little cheat sheets that allow you to gradually dive into each topic.
 Start with the mini-1 cheat sheets, move to mini-2, and then once you have those down well and memorized, you can dive into the extreme "guts" on each topic

 I think this a much better way to retain this information.